nea89o/ModDevWiki/docs/ide-setup.md

 This error indicates that your Java version is too new.
 Fix this by setting your gradle JDK to use exactly java version 17, not something newer like Java 21.

+### Error: Could not find or load main class `@C:\Some\Long\Path\1283814818228418813-argFile`

+This error (with the `@` at the beginning of the missing main class and then some random path) happens when IntelliJ (or another IDE) tries to use Java 9+ exclusive argument shorting.
+In Java 9 and later you can use `@<somePath>` to add arguments from a file.
+In Java 8 this will lead to errors, so you need to disable argfile shortening in your run configuration ("Shorten command line: none" in IntelliJ).